Ready to learn how to growth-hack your Facebook page?

-- First day: Boost the post to your own audience for as little as $1 or $2 = “warm audience.”
+- The first day: Boost the post to your own audience for as little as $1 or $2 = “warm audience.”
 They are the most likely to engage with your content and will add social proof to your post by liking and commenting.

-- Second day: Boost the post to people who like your page and their friends $1 = “warm audience.”
+- The second day: Boost the post to people who like your page and their friends $1 = “warm audience.”
 They will see their friends have already engaged with the content and are very likely to engage as well.

-- Third day: Boost the post to people you choose through targeting $2 – $5 = “cold audience.”
+- The third day: Boost the post to people you choose through targeting $2 – $5 = “cold audience.”
 By now, your post has plenty of likes, comments, and shares.
 This audience will feel comfortable engaging with the post.

 Once the ad is over, go to the list of people who liked the post and invite them to like the page if they don’t already.